PhenyoEstherRasekedi/Data-Analysis-Capstone-Project-4/README.md

 This project aims to provide insight into the employee survey data to help the HR department to improve employee satisfaction by analyzing and drawing out meaningful insights from the dataset.

-**_Disclaimer_** : _all datasets and reports do not represent any company, institution or country, but just a dummy dataset to demonstrate capabilities of PowerBi._
+**_Disclaimer_** : \_all datasets and reports do not represent any company, institution or country, but just a dummy dataset to demonstrate capabilities of PowerBi

 ### Data Sources

 Employee Survey Data: The primary dataset used for this analysis is the 'Employee Survey-HR Survey Responses.csv' file, containing detailed responses from an employee engagement survey conducted by Pierce County WA and completed voluntarily by government employees.
-The dataset is a Single table and contains 14,725 records.
+The dataset is a single table and contains 14,725 records.
 The total number of fields is 10.

 ### Tools